St Mary's Church, Stoke d'Abernon: Nave

 The north aisle of the nave dates from about 1190.
 Stonework of the entrance in the south wall, blocked in 1866, can be seen; it was probably a modification of the original Saxon doorway.

 The pulpit was given by Sir Francis Vincent in 1620, when he became a baronet.
 His arms and family motto are on the sounding board, which has elaborate wrought-iron supports.
 The pulpit is heptagonal and made of walnut; it stands on a central column, and is supported by seven part-animal, part-human caryatids.

 The church chest, below the pulpit, is of oak and dates from late 12th or early 13th century.
 The organ, at the west end of the nave, was made for the church by Frobenius of Denmark in 1975.

 Chancel

 The chancel, which replaced a rounded Saxon apse, dates from about 1240.
 It has a quadripartite vault.

 In front of the altar rail are brasses of Sir John d'Abernon (died 1277) and of his son Sir John d'Abernon (died 1327).
-The brass of Sir John the Elder shows him as a knight in armour; he carries a lance as well as a sword, which is thought to be unique, and there is original blue enamel in the shield.
+The monumental brass of Sir John the Elder is one of the finest in existence.
+It shows him as a knight in armour; he carries a lance as well as a sword, which is thought to be unique, and there is original blue enamel in the shield.

 The chancel arch, replacing the narrower Saxon arch, dates from the 1866 restoration of the church by Ford and Hesketh.